Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Phospholipids

-Answer is C: Endoplasmic reticulum is an organelle and found within the cell.
+Answer is C: Endoplasmic reticulum is an organelle and found within the cell. - Which one of the following cell types is found in epithelial tissue?

 A. Mast cells